Robinpig/Note/docs/CS/Algorithms/LSM.md

 ## Basics

-In general, an index structure can choose one of two strategies to handle updates, that is, in-place updates and out-ofplace updates.
+In general, an index structure can choose one of two strategies to handle updates, that is, *in-place updates* and *out-of-place updates*.

-An in-place update structure, such as a B+-tree, directly overwrites old records to store new updates.
+An **in-place update** structure, such as a B+-tree, directly overwrites old records to store new updates.
-For example in Figure 1a, to update the value associated with key k1 from v1 to v4, the index entry (k1, v1) is directly modified to apply this update.
+For example in Figure 1a, to update the value associated with key k1 from v1 to v4, the index entry `(k1, v1)` is directly modified to apply this update.
 These structures are often read-optimized since only the most recent version of each record is stored.
 However, this design sacrifices write performance, as updates incur random I/Os.
 Moreover, index pages can be fragmented by updates and deletes, thus reducing the space utilization.

 In contrast, an **out-of-place update** structure, such as an LSM-tree, always stores updates into new locations instead of overwriting old entries.
-For example in Figure 1b, the update (k1, v4) is stored into a new place instead of updating the old entry (k1, v1) directly.
+For example in Figure 1b, the update `(k1, v4)` is stored into a new place instead of updating the old entry `(k1, v1)` directly.
 This design improves write performance since it can exploit sequential I/Os to handle writes.
 It can also simplify the recovery process by not overwriting old data.
 However, the major problem of this design is that read performance is sacrificed since a record may be stored in any of multiple locations.